When you view yourself in the mirror what do you see; a beautiful butterfly or an ugly caterpillar?

 Becoming free from anxiety disorder: Why, What, and How to Submit to God and be FREE

-Becoming free from negative feelings: The Core Negative Heart Issue
+Becoming free from pride and negative feelings: The Core Negative Heart Issue